RomellKP/Machine-Learning-Fund/README.md

   ### How to Run:
-  1. compile all and run hw2.py
+  1. Compile all and run hw2.py

   ### My Contributions:
   - Mykmeans.py